North Korea resumes insults of 'erratic old man' Trump

 “In any case, it’s meant to improve their capabilities for ICBMs, which need to be tested several times, while sending a message to Washington that we might go back to those old days of military confrontation if negotiations fail.”

-Reporting by Hyonhee Shin; Additional reporting by Sangmi Cha; Editing by Clarence Fernandez and Peter Graff
+Reporting by Hyonhee Shin; Additional reporting by Sangmi Cha, Heekyong Yang and Josh Smith; Editing by Clarence Fernandez and Peter Graff